PixllCreations/mini-comp-bot/README.md

   onSuccessMessage?: string
   onWrongMessage?: string
 }
 ```

-In order to set the competitions for a given period of time, you will assemble an array of type `Competition[]` where each object is a respective competition
+In order to set a season's worth of mini challenges, you must assemble an array of type `Competition[]` where each object is a respective competition.
+This is the object that will be referenced when a user calls one of the two slash commands (mentioned below in the section titled "**Using the Bot**").

 ```
-// path: src//messages/competitions.ts

 const  competitions:  Competition[] = [
 	{
 		name:  "Sus or Trust",